ganeswar-velvadapu/portfolio/src/content/blog/my-life-sucks.md

 The journey from a simple configuration tweak to a full Arch Linux install was a wild ride.
 While I wouldn't recommend replicating my mistakes, I'm grateful for the experience.
 It reinforced the importance of careful planning, thorough backups, and the incredible support of friends.

 So, to all the Linux enthusiasts out there, learn from my mistakes, embrace the challenges, and never underestimate the power of a well-placed backup.
-And if you need to contact Kamal Koushik Duppalapudi, my linux saviour, you can reach out to me, as he has no website.
+And special thanks to  Kamal Koushik Duppalapudi, my linux saviour, you can reach out me if you want to contact him as he doesn't have a website

 Keep coding, keep learning, and remember to push your code!